marcusasplund/hyperapp-todo-parcel/README.md

 Offline support with service worker

-TODO: [a bug in parcel](https://github.com/parcel-bundler/parcel/issues/235) rewrites the manifest.json to a js file so the pwa requirements fails
+TODO: [a bug in parcel](https://github.com/parcel-bundler/parcel/issues/235) rewrites the manifest.json to a js file so the pwa requirements fails.
+Also, the browserconfig.xml seems not to be picked up correctly

 ## installation